lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/Lab3.md

 ```
 ALB can take 5-10 mins to be in-service

 8. Take the ALB DNS name and pass it in as environment variable in the *likeservice-app.yaml* file.
+Again make sure all the other env variables are correct too.
 ```
 - name: MONOLITH_URL
   value: 07f66c03-default-mythicalm-761d-1925565151.us-west-2.elb.amazonaws.com (your ALB name would be different)